mirohs/embrace/README.md

 - "Writers stay in the flow, no need to go back and forth inserting braces."
 - "Program changes are more reliable than with braces."

-Debraced C must only use spaces for indentation, rather than tab characters.
+Indentation is significant in debraced C. Debraced C must only use spaces for indentation, rather than tab characters.
 The number of spaces per level of indentation is up to the programmer, but the number of spaces for lines on the same indentation level must match.

 *Embrace* re-inserts braces `{...}` in such a way that the line numbers do not change compared to the de-braced source code.
 Thus line numbers in compiler